mlehotay/ier/IER-paper/IER-paper.md

 With the dynamical groundwork in place, the identity claim can now be stated without circularity:

-> **Experience is identical to the operation of a physical system in a UEF-type dynamical regime.**
+> **Experience is identical to the operation of a physical system in a Unified Experiential Field–type dynamical regime.**

 Experience is not an additional property of such regimes, nor an effect they produce.
 It is the regime itself, described at a different level of abstraction.